 Awards of Merit in Housing and Community Development

-To give national recognition to innovative housing and community development projects, programs, and services provided by NAHRO agency members throughout the country; to provide additional opportunities to inform the public of the best in housing and community development; and to create a resource bank of information on significant innovative activities performed by housing and redevelopment agencies and community development departments.
-Information from award recipients also will be used to support NAHRO's positions at HUD and in Congress.
-All entries are judged on their own merit—not in competition with each other.
+The NAHRO Agency Awards Program was created to give national recognition to the achievement and innovation of NAHRO agency/organizational members throughout the country; to provide additional opportunities to inform the public of the best in housing and community development; and to create a resource bank of information on significant, innovative activities performed by housing and redevelopment agencies and community development departments.
+Since 1989, NAHRO has honored more than 6,000 programs.
+The awards application process opens in October and closes in January.

 - Self-Sufficiency Programs—Including employment, job readiness, homeownership counseling, etc.

 - Youth Programs—Including education, summer programs, recreation, etc.

 - Elderly or Special Needs Housing—Social Services Programs—Including health, social programs, security issues, etc. for the elderly, homeless, mentally or physically disabled, etc.

 - Other—Those programs that cross categories above or are general services in support of all residents/clients.

 Community Revitalization -- Includes programs that have a positive economic impact on a neighborhood or city, i.e. balanced growth, economic development, job creation; creative financing, public/private partnerships, mixed-use developments, neighborhood preservation.

 Administrative Innovation -- Includes programs that improve the efficiency or effectiveness of administrative operations or the general functioning of the agency, i.e. management systems, maintenance, community relations, inter-agency cooperation, computer use, professional development and public relations.